geoffreytools/free-types/doc/Guide.md

 The need for `partial` can be tempered by the use of [`$Optional`](./Documentation.md/#optionalt-args)

-It is also possible to create free types types which can be fully applied in the traditional way:
+It is also possible to create free types which can be fully applied in the traditional way with [`$Alter`](./Documentation.md/#altert-args):

 ```typescript
 type Direct = SumValues<Input>;